layer-tech/factom-terraform/README.md

 This project contains Terraform projects with Ansible.

-**As of July 9th: This project is in alpha stage.
+**As of August 6th: This project is in alpha stage.
 It is derived, and not cloned, from code developed by LayerTech.
-Attempting to use this project is risky at this time.**
+Until a full release is available, use at your own risk.**

 **If you find any security concerns, do not open an Issue or PR.
 Please email tech@layertech.io or use discord to contact Xavierwjc#3480 or tomjm#6844**